tanushreemaheshkumar/Predictive-Analytics_Sem-2/README.md

 ARIMA SARIMA models for Avocado Price Prediction

-how to install and run your software and all the experiments - We have attached Google colab that is an .Ipynb file, and "run all" option will allow us to run the complete code file.
+Instructions to install and run your software and all the experiments - We have attached Google colab that is an .Ipynb file, and "run all" option will allow us to run the complete code file.

 Dataset Information